Sustainable change… We’ve got work to do and Supertrash

 After the show, we talked about some observations we think are relevant in truly making a change according to us.

-• There is an absolute need to change
+- There is an absolute need to change

 The entrepreneur wants to and has to change

-• The expert critically analyses the market, the store, the product and the promotion and makes sure he turns every stone.
+He does not know how to change, but is willing to ask an expert - The expert critically analyses the market, the store, the product and the promotion and makes sure he turns every stone.
 This way the entrepreneur is confronted with his starting position.

-• The expert offers a deal; 2 to 3 options from which the entrepreneur has to choose.
+- The expert offers a deal; 2 to 3 options from which the entrepreneur has to choose.

-• The entrepreneur moves in, signs the contract to start making the change, his store is emptied and there is no way back.
+- The entrepreneur moves in, signs the contract to start making the change, his store is emptied and there is no way back.

-• The entrepreneur and this staff are trained during the reconstructions.
+The entrepreneur really cooperates during the reconstructions. - The entrepreneur and this staff are trained during the reconstructions.

-• Time is invested in promotion and marketing, the new concept is properly introduced.
+- Time is invested in promotion and marketing, the new concept is properly introduced.

-• After about a month after the entrepreneur has re-opened his store there will be a follow-up to see how he is doing in his new store, but also how he is doing on financial issues.
+- After about a month after the entrepreneur has re-opened his store there will be a follow-up to see how he is doing in his new store, but also how he is doing on financial issues.

 I do not want to link the bankruptcy of Supertrash to any of this, I don’t have enough information in order to judge whether the steps and procedures that ware mentioned in the series were applied to Supertrash too.
 And maybe it is not about that at all, but how you can really make a sustainable change, it takes more than just a good start to succeed in the future.